apendua/meteor-actions/README.md

 ## Templates API

-To each action, you can attach events just as you would do with a template:
+You can also attach events to actions just as you would do with a template:
 ```javascript
 removeUser.events({